mariacbrs/mariacbrs/README.md

 ### Hello, I'm Maria Clara!
-I'm newly graduated Web Developer and Designer at Tamwood Careers.
+Hi, my name is Maria Clara.
+I majored in Web Developer and Designer at Tamwood International College and now I'm studying Systems Analysis and Development at São Judas Tadeu University.

-I chose Web Development as my first career because programming always caught my attention.

-I worked and dedicated enough time to learn about Web Development and became a great professional.
-I am ready to acquire new knowledge and skills and I am sure that being apart of your team is a benefit for both sides.
-I am ready for a long-term cooperation.

 I am a proactive and dedicated person, looking to explore new opportunities and challenges, in the field of Web Development.
-I believe that this industry has a lot to offer for my growth and knowledge as a newly graduated Web Developer.
+I believe that this industry has a lot to offer for my growth and knowledge as a developer.

 ### Contacts
 <a href = "mailto:mariacbrsantos@gmail.com?subject=Hello!
 Ms. Maria Clara"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>